chrisprijic/chrisprijic.github.io/content/posts/202101014_personal_goals_for_2022.md

 - **The Rust programming language**

-  [Rust](https://www.rust-lang.org/) is showing up alot on projects around me, and the language design also interests me.
+  [Rust](https://www.rust-lang.org/) is showing up alot on projects that interest me, and the language's design also draws me in.
 I've found [this experience](https://twitter.com/nodirt_/status/1478419198174896130) of a Go developer's journey exploring Rust very insightful as well.